gorenje/redback/README.md

-# Redback - Node-Red as Backend
+# RedBack - Node-Red as Backend

 A initial attempt to use [Node-Red](https://nodered.org/) as a complete and inclusive backend for a web application.